Reconciliation Dialogue Workshops

 Reconciliation Dialogue Workshops create a safe place to engage all peoples in Canada in dialogue that increases understanding of our shared history, and explores the meaning of reconciliation and our respective role to play.

 Workshops are modeled on an Indigenous circle process that creates a supportive and safe environment for meaningful dialogue and relationship building to occur.
 Together participants explore pathways to reconciliation and develop community- based and community-driven reconciliation action plans.

 Each workshop offers a truly powerful and transformative experience, and creates a solid foundation for building meaningful relationships between Indigenous peoples and all Canadians.

-Goals of the dialogue circles
+Goals of the Reconciliation Dialogue Workshops

-Structure of the circles
+Structure of the Reconciliation Dialogue Workshops

 “By hearing personal stories and sharing my own, relationships were nurtured, a humanness and humanity brought back into our circles and into our lives.
 This makes us one, strengthens us, and sustains us.” – Workshop participant